Configuring Role-Based Access for Public Records Portals

 algorithms=JWT_ALGORITHMS,

-options={"require": ["sub", "roles", "agency"]},
+options={"require": ["sub", "roles", "agency"]}, # reject under-specified tokens

 )

-except jwt.PyJWTError as e:
+except jwt.PyJWTError as exc:

-raise HTTPException(status_code=401, detail=f"Invalid token: {e}")
+raise HTTPException(status_code=401, detail=f"Invalid token: {exc}") from exc

 roles = payload.get("roles", [])